-DumaTau Camp DumaTau means "roar of the lion," but the elephant reigns here.
+DumaTau means "roar of the lion," but the elephant reigns here.
 The camp is set on a lagoon on the Linyanti River between two "elephant highways," affording unparalleled viewing of these iconic mammals, along with other wildlife.
 Together with sweeping, dramatic views of the river, the architecture of the camp expresses the explorer aesthetic, as well as the idea of space.
-There is an airy dining and lounge area, and a pool, all taking advantage of the superb view of the lagoon.
-Highlights DumaTau is located close to the source of the Savute Channel, with access to the Linyanti Swamps, floodplains and extensive mopane woodlands, thus offering an excellent combination of land and river.
+There is an airy dining and lounge area, and a guest bathroom, all taking advantage of the superb view of the lagoon.

+DumaTau is located close to the source of the Savute Channel, with access to the Linyanti Swamps, floodplains and extensive mopane woodlands, thus offering an excellent combination of land and river.
 During winter, large elephant herds traverse the area.
 Chances of viewing leopard, lion and wild dog are excellent, along with other large mammals like hippo, red lechwe, giraffe, waterbuck, kudu, impala and occasional buffalo.

-Perhaps the best game viewing in far northern Botswana - from its most stylish camp.
+Perhaps the best game viewing in far northern Botswana - from its newest and most stylish camp.

+Savuti Camp

-Savuti Camp Savuti Camp is located right on the Savute Channel, which for many years was dry, a wide-open ribbon of grassland snaking through the adjoining woodland.
+Savuti Camp is located right on the Savute Channel, which for many years was dry, a wide-open ribbon of grassland snaking through the adjoining woodland.
 In 2008, the waters returned, and abundant game has congregated and adapted in its wake.
-Savuti Camp is elevated off the ground, thus taking front row seats to view the results of the amazing transformation of the resurgent Channel.
-A thatched dining area, pool and large viewing deck with fire pit extend outwards on raised wooden decks over the waters.
-Highlights Exploring the length of the Savute Channel and its associated woodlands is a highlight here.
-Game concentrations are high, particularly in the winter dry season, and apart from elephant and plains game, species such as zebra, roan, giraffe, lion, leopard and wild dog may also be encountered.
+Savuti Camp is elevated off the ground, thus taking front row seats to view the results of the amazing transformation of the resurgent Savute Channel.
+A thatched dining area, plunge pool and large viewing deck with fire pit extend outwards on raised wooden decks over the waters.